NFL Fans Want The League To Suspend LeSean McCoy For Posting ‘Avengers: Endgame’ Spoilers On His Twitter Feed

 LeSean McCoy picked the worst possible time to let his Twitter followers know that [AVENGERS SPOILER WITHHELD].

-As the first round of the NFL Draft was kicking off on Thursday night and many fans turned to McCoy’s feed to get his thoughts on the Buffalo Bills pick, McCoy instead decided to tweet out one of the major revelations from the end of Avengers: Endgame.
-Fans of the series had been calling on friends and strangers alike not to spoiler the long-awaited completion of the Infinity Series, but McCoy caught an early showing of the movie and apparently couldn’t help himself in sharing one of the biggest secrets of the series.
+As the first round of the NFL Draft was kicking off on Thursday night and many fans turned to McCoy’s feed to get his thoughts on the Buffalo Bills’ pick, McCoy instead decided to tweet out one of the major revelations from the end of Avengers: Endgame.
+Fans of the series had been calling on friends and strangers alike not to spoil the long-awaited completion of the Infinity Saga, but McCoy caught an early showing of the movie and apparently couldn’t help himself in sharing one of the biggest secrets of the series.

 The running back shared a tweet expressing disbelief at the movie’s ending, failing to alert fans that he was sharing a major spoiler and not heeding the suggestions from others that he delete it.
-In fact, McCoy continued to share his feelings throughout Friday, not only leaving up the original tweet but referencing it several more times.
+In fact, McCoy continued to share his feelings throughout Friday, not only leaving up the original tweet, but referencing it several more times.
 The tweets (warning, you may not want to click if you are still waiting to see Avengers: Endgame) have led to a visceral reaction from fans who were not expecting to have the series spoiled.

-Some even suggested the NFL suspend McCoy for the upcoming season forwhat they saw as an inexcusable breach in movie etiquette.
+Some even suggested that the NFL suspend McCoy for the upcoming season for what they saw as an inexcusable breach in movie etiquette.

 The NFL should suspend LeSean McCoy for the entire 2019 NFL season for spoiling Avengers: Endgame.
 I hope the Bills don’t win a single game this season. pic.twitter.com/dBxRZdCz63